ManyTinyThings/ManyTinyThingsWeb/entropy.markdown

 "But you're cheating!", you might say, "you're starting with all particles evenly spread out!"

-Okay, put them wherever you want (hold _c_ on the keyboard) and then give them a little kick.
+Okay, put them wherever you want (hold _c_ on the keyboard and use the mouse) and then give them a kick.

 <script>
     var initialConfigSim = createSimulation({